 In her free time, Ana is an avid reader, adores cooking with and for her family, and loves to hike the Bay Area and beyond with her partner and Pitbull, Talulah.

-A third generation East Oaklander, Sean's grandparents owned a restaurant for 22 years, which had a big influence on his interest in food.
+A third-generation East Oaklander, Sean's grandparents owned a restaurant for 22 years, which had a big influence on his interest in food.
 Working in the restaurant industry for the last 10 years, Sean has worked every job in the kitchen from dishwasher to Sous Chef.
-Drawing on a background in everything from menu development to running an internship program at a local restaurant, Sean became the Food Retail Manager at Mandela Partners.
+Drawing on a background in everything from menu development to running an internship program at a local restaurant, Sean has been able to build those talents into his position as Culinary Education Manager at Mandela Partners.

-Sean manages the day to day operations at Oak Harvest Kitchen, formerly Core Kitchen -- a produce-center restaurant and second-chance employment training program -- in addition to providing facilities management and support for the Ashland Market & Cafe, a community food hall and community space.
+Sean manages the day-to-day operations of the Re-Generate Opportunity Program--which creates pathways to employment with local food businesses by providing paid kitchen and culinary training for community members facing barriers to employment, with a focus on the re-entry population.
+In addition, Sean provides facilities management and support for E14th Eatery + Kitchen, a community food hall, and community space.
 His belief in equity, job training for residents with employment barriers, and investing in underserved communities are the core values that attracted him to working at Mandela Partners and he looks forward to continuing to grow with the organization.
 Outside of work, Sean enjoys watching the A's and the Warriors, as well as trying new restaurants in Oakland.

 Food Access Program Manager

 Nina is a core contributor to the Food Equity Team.
 She leads our Community Supported Agriculture (CSA) Program, coordinates the NOURISH! program with Mothers-for-Mothers Postpartum Justice Project (MPJ) and leads various community-led produce distributions across Oakland neighborhoods through Mandela's food hub, Mandela Produce Distribution.